godwokenrises/godwoken/docs/RPC.md

 Submit layer2 transaction.
 This RPC may has rate limit.

-For polyjuice tx from id zero, this RPC returns `null` because its from id will be updated before package.
+When the `from_id` of a Polyjuice transaction is 0, this RPC returns `null` because the transaction `from id` will be updated before package.
+To query in queue status of transation with `from_id` is 0, use transaction's signature hash.

 #### Examples